agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

 | Female  |                     $149k |
 | Male    |                     $139k |

-There are lots of things I would like to explore---like "do women benefit from seniority the same as men?", as [I observed last time][last_time_senior]---but I just do not have enough women in the sample to say anything conclusive.
+There are lots of things I would like to explore---like "do women see the same benefit from seniority as men?", as [I observed last time][last_time_senior]---but I just do not have enough women in the sample to say anything conclusive.

 [last_time_senior]: {% post_url 2019-03-26-data_science_salaries %}#experience-counts-a-lot